syncfusion-content/xamarin-docs/Xamarin/ListView/RealTimeUpdates.md

 ## Refreshing a particular item or a range of items

-ListView allows you to refresh all the items or a particular range or item by calling the [RefreshListViewItem](https://help.syncfusion.com/cr/xamarin/Syncfusion.ListView.XForms.SfListView.html#Syncfusion_ListView_XForms_SfListView_RefreshListViewItem_System_Int32_System_Int32_System_Boolean_) method by providing the items range.
+`SfListView` allows you to refresh all the items or a particular range or item by calling the [RefreshListViewItem](https://help.syncfusion.com/cr/xamarin/Syncfusion.ListView.XForms.SfListView.html#Syncfusion_ListView_XForms_SfListView_RefreshListViewItem_System_Int32_System_Int32_System_Boolean_) method by providing the items range.
 To refresh a particular item, pass the particular item index alone in both the first and last index.

 Here, you can refresh the item template by passing the `canReload` boolean parameter as `true`.